- Who is eligible for an honorably adopted pet?

 Q: What is an eligible adoption?

-An eligible adoption is one that is made through one of our member shelters, rescues, humane societies or SPCAs.
-A pet must meet any one of these criteria: adult dogs and cats (two years or older), or a large dog regardless of age (40+ pounds) or a special needs dog or cat.
+An eligible adoption is one that is made through one of our member shelters, rescues, humane societies or SPCAs AND that meets any one of these criteria: adult (2+ years) or special needs dog or cat, or a dog 40+ pounds at the time of adoption.
 Puppies and kittens, cute as they are, aren’t eligible.
-Members of our program are required to adopt through an approved shelter partner in their community.
-On rare occasions we allow exceptions, however the member must request an exception before s/he adopts.
-We reserve the right to deny such requests.
+Members of our program are required to adopt through an approved shelter partner in their community and have already received an approval letter from Pets for Patriots…no exceptions.

 Q: Why can’t I adopt from any shelter or rescue?